Order your UGC NET/SET Material copy (Paper-II only) today !

 7. "Methwold"

 As soon as Amina and Ahmed get to Bombay, they find a house that is owned by an Englishman named William Methwold.
 Methwold owns a villa that contains four houses that are each different embodiments of European palaces.
+Methwold Estate serves as a petri dish of how British imperialism took over India.
 Because India is becoming independent, Methwold is leaving the country that he has made his home.
 However, before he leaves, he has conditions for the new tenants.
 Until August 15th, when India becomes free, they must keep everything in the house exactly the way it is.
 The tenants must also attend nightly cocktail, a European tradition, with him in the garden.

 The tenants, all Indians, despise Methwold’s conditions.
 They don’t want to live amongst his European paintings and use his Western appliances.
 Most of all, they don’t understand why cocktail hour and why it is important.
 Yet each tenant slowly begins to get used to their surroundings as well as Methwold’s continued presence.
 They even adopt fake British accents and mimic Methwold’s habits.

-Amina reads in the newspaper that any child who is born at the exact moment of India’s independence will win a prize.
-She remembers Ramram’s words, and she knows that her son will be the winning child.
+The Times of India announces a prize for any child born at the exact moment of independence.
+Amina reads news and recalls Ramram’s words, and she knows that her son will be the winning child.
 Wee Willie Winkie, a poor clown and bard who performs nightly at Methwold Estate, also announces that his wife Vanita is set to give birth on August 15th at midnight as well.
 Methwold becomes noticeably stiff, though, and Saleem informs Padma that he slept with Winkie’s wife months ago.
 The child that Winkie believes is his is actually the biological son of the very British-looking Methwold.

 The narration takes a detour to a young midwife named Mary Pereira.
 She is sitting in a confessional booth and confessing that her boyfriend Joseph D’Costa is trying to provoke a revolution against the British with violence.
+You don’t know nothing, Mary, the air comes from the north now, and it’s full of dying.
+This independence is for the rich only; the poor are being made to kill each other like flies.
+In Punjab, in Bengal.
+Riots riots, poor against poor.
+It’s in the wind."-Joe D’Costa.
 She seems concerned about his actions, but she also wants to impress him.
 Saleem mentions that Mary will be an important figure in the near future.

 8. "Tick, Tock"

 August 14th sees the day of Pakistan’s liberation from India.
 Also on that day, the events of Saleem’s birth are set in motion.
 At Methwold Estate, cocktail hour is going smoothly until Amina goes into labor.
 Vanita’s labor has already started.
 As the sun sets on August 15th, Methwold stands in the center courtyard of his estate and salutes the landscape and the setting sun.
+It is a smart play on the phrase “The sun never sets on the British Empire.”
 Hours later, both women go into labor at midnight and have healthy baby boys that look strangely similar: both have clear blue eyes and noses that overpower their face.

 Mary Pereira, wanting to make her boyfriend Joseph proud, takes the two midnight children and switches their nametags.
 Now, the Sinai family will raise the child that is biologically Vanita’s and William’s.
 Because Vanita dies and William is leaving the country, the destitute Winkie is left to unknowingly raise Amina and Ahmed’s child.
 Later, when Amina claims her prize for having a child at midnight, she is given the paltry sum of one hundred rupees and has an article written about her son’s symbolic importance.